All Israel

 God showed His authority, enabling His chosen people to come out of this latest attack shaken but largely intact.
 God affirmed His covenant with the Jewish people in the Land of Israel, and left it beyond a doubt that His outstretched arm did, and always will, protect us.
 For perspective, during each of the Biblical miracles I mentioned, there was fear, stress, doubt, even anger.
 God did not mitigate our humanity; he emphasized His divinity.
 That’s what happened yesterday.

 Related to yesterday’s Iranian attack, there was another multi-tiered miracle that took place over the past two weeks, with the disemboweling of Hezbollah.
 It’s connected to Iran as one of their greatest investments was laid bare, blown to pieces.
-All of Hezbollah’s top leaders ae dead, realizing that they are not martyrs, there are not 72 virgins waiting for them, and they are burning in hell.
-Hezbollah beepers and walkie talkies exploded, killing and injuring thousands of terrorists.
+All of Hezbollah’s top leaders are dead, realizing that they are not martyrs, there are not 72 virgins waiting for them, and they are burning in hell.
+Hezbollah beepers and walkie-talkies exploded, killing and injuring thousands of terrorists.
 Thousands of their missiles and launchers were destroyed.
 The IDF has begun a ground invasion (which my son may soon be part of) to destroy their terror tunnels and other infrastructure in southern Lebanon.

 Nevertheless, Hezbollah is not destroyed, not by far.
 As I write, dozens of air raid sirens are sounding all over northern Israel as a result of rockets and drones that are being fired at Israel.
 But the Iranian threat to unleash Hezbollah’s massive arsenal if they were to be attacked directly has been gravely damaged.
 We still need more miracles.